- Calendar

 - The red and white stripes: Thirteen in total, these stripes represent each of the original British colonies, which were New York, Georgia, Delaware, New Hampshire, Rhode Island Massachusetts, Pennsylvania, Connecticut, North Carolina, South Carolina, New Jersey, Maryland, and Virginia.

-- The Stars: Fifty stars on a blue background are found in the top left corner of the flag, this section of the flag is also known as the 'canton'.
+- The Stars: Fifty stars on a blue background are found in the top left corner of the flag.
+This section of the flag is also known as the 'canton'.
 These stars represent each of the fifty states.

 - The colors of the flag carry significance too: blue represents justice, white represents purity, and red represents courage and strength.

-- The colors of The American flag also reflect a connection to The United Kingdom and a mirroring of the colors used in The Union Jack (The British flag)
+- The colors of The American flag also reflect a connection to The United Kingdom and a mirroring of the colors used in The Union Jack (The British flag).

-The Evolution of the Flag
+The Evolution of the American Flag

 Here are just a few of these versions of the flag through the years:

-The Continental Colors/Grand Union Flag
+The Continental Colors/Grand Union Flag- 1775

-During the American Revolution of 1775, the colonies that were fighting for independence from British Rule each had unique flags and regiments.
-This didn't give the hopeful country of the United States a sense of unity, thus, in June of the same year, the Continental Army was formed to get all the colonists fighting under one banner.
+Thus, in June of the same year, the Continental Army was formed to get all the colonists fighting under one banner.
 To do so, an American flag had to be created.
 And so, the first American Flag was designed, then named "the Continental Colors".
-This flag consisted of 13 red and white stripes representing the 13 colonies and had a Union Jack in the corner.
-The 13 red-and-white stripes under the Union Jack represented the solidarity between the colonies and the rebellion against British rule.

-The Francis Hopkinson
+The Francis Hopkinson- 1777

 Francis Hopkinson, a delegate from the Continental Congress and naval flag designer, is credited with designing the 1777 flag and so the flag is known informally as The Francis Hopkinson.